Lysxia/coq-simple-io/README.md

 (* Open MyModule at the top of the extracted code *) RunIO Open "MyModule".

-(* Use basic build configuration, using ocamlfind (default) *) RunIO Builder Basic.
+(* Build with ocamlfind (default) *)
+RunIO Builder Ocamlfind.

+(* Build with dune, specifying a dune file. *)
+RunIO Builder Dune "dune".

-(* Use ocamlbuild or dune.
-Must be installed separately.
+(* Build with ocamlbuild.
+It must be installed separately.

      opam install ocamlbuild
-     opam install dune
  *)
 RunIO Builder Ocamlbuild.

-RunIO Builder Dune.
+(* `RunIO Builder` can also take extra arguments for the build command in a string. *) RunIO Builder Ocamlfind "-rectypes".

-(* Include my-package when compiling (only for builders Basic and Ocamlbuild). *) RunIO Package "my-package".
+(* Include my-package when compiling (only for builders Ocamlfind and Ocamlbuild;
+   Dune is configured via the dune file). *)
+RunIO Package "my-package".

 (* Copy my-directory to the build location so it will be visible to ocamlbuild or dune. *)